JJohnyy/rent-calculator/readme.md

 ### Colours

 To create the colour scheme for the page, I used [W3schools](https://www.w3schools.com/colors/colors_picker.asp).
 I  I decided that as this was not a complex project where lots of different colours were needed, I would only use two.
-The colour scheme can be seen [here](C:\Users\Jan Jaša\Documents\GitHub\2nd-project\assets\images).
+The colour scheme can be seen [here](assets\images).

 ### Structure

 I will be building my website with a mobile-first approach.
 Using the Chrome developer tools to give me the iPhone 5/SE (320px), I will use this as the smallest screen size for styling.

+### Features

+This a small projcet with limited functionalities and only one page.

+Standard button is blue
+* standard button

+active button is orange
+* active button